 Profiling and automated decisions in individual cases are allowed if this is necessary to fulfil a contract with the data subject or if the data subject has given his or her explicit consent.
 The first priority is to ensure that the data subject can effectively challenge the automated decision.
 From an IT point of view, one of the more dubious aspects of the basic regulation is that it is based on the increasingly outdated notion that people could apparently make better decisions in principle.

 “It’s never going to be perfect. … But if the car is unlikely to crash in a hundred lifetimes, or a thousand lifetimes then it is probably ok. … There is some chance that anytime a human driver gets in the car that they will have an accident that is their fault.
 It’s never zero. … The key threshold for autonomy is: how much better does autonomy need to be than a person before you can rely on it.”

 — Elon Musk, Ted 2017

-To create a universal, artificial intelligence that performs better than a human being in every situation is probably not feasible for a long time yet.
-However, it is possible today to develop artificial intelligence that outperforms humans in a few specific tasks.
-The question today is therefore how much better, for example, a computer must be able to drive a car until it is felt to be on a par with a human in terms of safety.
+Creating a universal, artificial intelligence that performs better than a human being in every situation is probably not feasible for some time yet.
+On the other hand, developing an artificial intelligence that outperforms humans in a few specific tasks is very well possible today.
+The question today is therefore rather how much better, for example, a computer must be able to drive a car better until it is perceived to be on a par with a human in terms of safety.